CHOOSING AMONG THE BEST AUDIO ENGINEERING SCHOOLS-A GUIDE

 No doubt about it—there is a lot of confusing information about there when it comes to audio engineering schools.
-Not only are there plenty of differing reviews and opinions, but obviously each school claims to be the best one!
+Not only are there plenty of differing reviews and opinions, but obviously each school claims to be the best one.
 How do you make sense of it all and make an informed decision?
 How do you sift through the tons of information out there that seems to all point in different directions?

 - A good, practical, hands-on education.
 You need to learn the skills of recording and mixing, preferably from someone who has been doing these things for a while.